research

 Timeseries transformers for analysing continuous glucose monitoring data

-More than 530 million people globally suffer from diabetes, a leading cause of death and contributor to a host of long-term serious health complications.
 To treat diabetes, individuals need to manage their blood glucose level through diet, exercise, weight loss and medications.
 Many people with diabetes, in particular with Type I diabetes, require frequent insulin injections throughout the day to maintain a healthy glucose profile.

 Frequently measuring glucose, for example through continuous glucose monitoring (CGM) devices, is therefore a crucial component of diabetes care.
 CGMs are small wearable devices widely used by people with diabetes to continuously monitor their blood glucose levels.
 They provide valuable information that help patients make informed decisions about their diet and insulin dosing.
 However, control of blood sugar levels remains challenging, as a myriad of complex factors influence the dynamics of a patient’s glucose profile, including cardiometabolic risk factors such as obesity, age, sex, or exercise.
 These complex relationships are not yet fully understood, but they will need to be incorporated for effective next generation treatment systems.